faircam/FAIR-CAM-Knowledge-Base/README.md

 # FAIR-CAM-Knowledge-Base
 Knowledge base for FAIR-CAM (optimized for LLM consumption)

-A comprehensive knowledge base for **FAIR-CAM** (FAIR Controls Analytics Model), optimized for consumption by Lar
+A comprehensive knowledge base for **FAIR-CAM** (FAIR Controls Analytics Model), optimized for consumption by Large Language Models (LLMs).

 ## What is FAIR-CAM?

-FAIR-CAM extends the FAIR (Factor Analysis of Information Risk) methodology to provide a structured approach for analyz
+FAIR-CAM extends the FAIR (Factor Analysis of Information Risk) methodology to provide a structured approach for analyzing and measuring the effectiveness of cybersecurity controls in reducing risk.

 ## Quick Start

 ### For AI/LLM Users

-1. **Configure behavioral guidance first**: Copy the constraints from `markdown/00_LLM_Behavioral_Guidance.md` int
+1. **Configure behavioral guidance first**: Copy the constraints from `markdown/00_LLM_Behavioral_Guidance.md` into your LLM's system prompt or custom instructions
 2. **Load the knowledge base**: Upload the numbered files (01-08) to your LLM's context
-3. **Optional**: Include `markdown/00_README.md` as a navigation guide Without the behavioral guidance, LLMs tend to slip into qualitative language ("high/medium/low") instead of maintaining qua
+3. **Optional**: Include `markdown/00_README.md` as a navigation guide

+Without the behavioral guidance, LLMs tend to slip into qualitative language ("high/medium/low") instead of maintaining quantitative discipline.

 ### Platform-Specific Instructions

 **OpenAI Custom GPTs:**
 1. In "Configure", paste the behavioral guidance into "Instructions"
 2. Upload all markdown files to "Knowledge"

 **Claude Projects:**
 1. Add the behavioral guidance to "Project Instructions"
 2. Upload markdown files to the project's knowledge base

 ## Download

--
--
-**Individual files**: Browse the `markdown/` folder above **Complete package**: See [Releases](../../releases) for versioned zip downloads
+- **Individual files**: Browse the `markdown/` folder above
+- **Complete package**: See [Releases](../../releases) for versioned zip downloads

 ## Contents

 | File | Description |
 |------|-------------|
 | `00_LLM_Behavioral_Guidance.md` | Behavioral constraints for AI assistants |